 Torika Bolatagici is a Fijian-Australian artist, writer and academic working across multiple disciplines including photography, video, installation, publication, and curation.
 Her work explores the social, cultural and political movement of bodies.
 Shifting between the languages of documentary, archival recovery, re-enactment and abstraction, Torika explores the tensions and intersections of race, gender, power, commodification and globalisation.

 Gabi Briggs is an Anaiwan Gedyura artist, researcher, weaver, and community organiser.
-Gabi engages with the complexities of race, power, and truth-telling through her art, seeking to restore Indigenous sovereignty and enact self-determination.
-Her practice reflects a commitment to returning back to Indigenous knowledges and addresses pressing issues like the climate crisis.
+Gabi engages with the complexities of race, power, and truth-telling, seeking to restore Indigenous sovereignty and enact self-determination.
+Her practice reflects a commitment to returning back to Indigenous knowledges.
+She is a PhD candidate in Wominjeka Djeembana Indigenous research lab at Monash University.

 Indra Liusuari is an interdisciplinary artist and a student of architecture whose practice includes audio-visual media, documented performances, site-interventive installations, and publications.
 Conceptually, Liusuari is focused on critical discourses around the presence of white supremacy in the gay subculture and the gentrification of ethnic enclaves, which manifest via absurdist exaggeration and satirical self-exotification.
 Brutalist architecture and industrial design, audio-visual remnants of the 1980s and 1990s, and the underground rave scene have become paramount influences in their practice.